chriskrycho/lightning-rs/tests/sympolymathesy/content/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 ## Autotracking

-Autotracking is a lightweight reactivity system, composed of three ideas:[^mobx-redux-too]
+Autotracking is a lightweight reactivity system, composed of three ideas:[^paygo]

 1. Create a single global “clock:” a single integer, only ever increasing,[^monotonic] counting how many times any “tracked” state in your system has changed.

 2. “Track” each piece of data in your system that you care about reacting to.
 Whenever any tracked data changes, increment the global clock (1) and associate the updated global clock value with the data that just changed.

-3. Whenever you compute a value for a template,[^reactive-contexts] note any tracked values used in the computation, storing their global clock values.
+3. Whenever you compute a value for a template,[^contexts] note any tracked values used in the computation, storing their global clock values.
 Combined with (2), these can be used to know when to *re*-compute template values.

 The autotracking runtime implements exactly these three ideas: (1) a global clock (2) which is connected to tracked state (3) to know when to recompute the values in templates.
 The global clock is extremely simple: it really is [just an integer][revision-impl].
 The more interesting bits are the *other* ideas: (2) connecting tracked state to the global clock, and (3) using that connection to know when to recompute values in templates.

 [revision-impl]: https://github.com/glimmerjs/glimmer-vm/blob/520fb6f75897e89bea5231f83f5b01bf0bd94fc7/packages/%40glimmer/validator/lib/validators.ts#L14:L18

-[^mobx-redux-too]: These same ideas—which are used for Ember’s template layers today—can also be used to implement pay-as-you-go reactivity in totally different reactivity models.
+[^paygo]: These same ideas—which are used for Ember’s template layers today—can also be used to implement pay-as-you-go reactivity in totally different reactivity models.
 For example, you can use it to reimplement [MobX](https://github.com/pzuraq/trackedx) or [Redux](https://github.com/pzuraq/tracked-redux).

 [^monotonic]: That is: [*monotonically* increasing][monotonicity].

 [monotonicity]: https://en.wikipedia.org/wiki/Monotonic_function

-[^reactive-contexts]: Today, the only reactive context Ember has is its template layer, where values you render or pass as arguments to components, modifiers, or helpers are all *reactive*.
+[^contexts]: Today, the only reactive context Ember has is its template layer, where values you render or pass as arguments to components, modifiers, or helpers are all *reactive*.
 [Soon][invoke-helper], though, we will also have reactive functions available in JavaScript contexts, which will make the reactivity system fully general!

 ### (2) Tracked state